lamarquise/printf/README.md

 c: Single Character.
 s: String of Characters.
 p: Pointer address.
-N: ?
+N: Prints the number of chars written at the point it is called.
-n: Stores number of characters written at the integer addess passed as arg.
+n: Stores number of characters written at the integer addess passed as arg. (the real one)
 %: Writes a single % modulo.

 #### Flags